mppise/ai-dapter/README.md

 ## 2. Developer Experience

 The developer experience is improved tremendously by plugging in the AI-Dapter framework within the application code and seamlessly using it as a [**black box**](https://en.wikipedia.org/wiki/Black_box) to perform LLM-based responses to user's questions.
-Note that these user questions themselves might be close to a one-shot prompt!
+Note that these user questions themselves might be close to a zero-shot prompt!

 The actual work behind this black box includes: